tipsy/javalin-http2-example/README.md

-A fully working HTTP2 example using Jetty and Javalin
+# A fully working HTTP2 example with Jetty and Javalin

 Javalin will run on any Jetty server you provide it, and Jetty supports HTTP2 out of box.
 Here is how to set it up: